Anello-Photonics/docs-A1/docs/communication_messaging_binary.rst

     +--------------------+------------------------------------------+---------------------------------------+

 UDP communication uses fixed port numbers on the EVK but selectable ports on the external device.
-These ports, along with IP addresses and other UDP settings should be configured (see `Unit Configurations <https://docs-a1.readthedocs.io/en/latest/unit_configuration.html>`_).
+These ports, along with IP addresses and other UDP settings should be configured (see :doc:`configurations`).

  .. note::
   The "lowest" and "highest" serial ports mentioned above refer to the EVK, which uses an FTDI chip to create 4 virtual COM ports.